fundot/fundot/FUNDOTTUTORIAL.md

-# Jia Tutorial
+# Fundot Tutorial

-This is an official tutorial for Jia beginners.
+This is an official tutorial for Fundot beginners.

 ## Introduction

-Jia is a functional programming language inspired by Lisp.
-However, Jia uses capital letters, "A" to "Z", and dot, ".", as we normally do in English, to indicate the start and end of a function, instead of using parenthesis, "(" and ")", which is a big difference between Jia and Lisp.
+Fundot is a functional programming language inspired by Lisp.
+However, Fundot uses capital letters, "A" to "Z", and dot, ".", as we normally do in English, to indicate the start and end of a function, instead of using parenthesis, "(" and ")", which is a big difference between Fundot and Lisp.

 ## Basic Syntax